WE DID IT!

 It took 10,000 messages and three years of negotiating, but Governor Brown has signed the “Three Feet for Safety Act!”
 People riding bicycles will soon be lawfully required a three foot buffer when passed by a motorist!

 Now we all have to do our part to inform Californians about the “Three Feet for Safety Act.”
-We have to do everything possible to end this epidemic of preventable deaths.
-Your support can help bicyclists be safe from collisions from behind.
+We have to do everything possible to end the epidemic of preventable deaths.

 Why Is This A Big Deal?